 The segment of 20th Avenue S from S 336th Street to S 341st Place would be closed.
 A new roadway would be constructed to the west of the OMFS, extending 18th Place S to S 336th Street.
-This extension of 18th Place S would add a new three-legged intersection to the south side of S 336th Street.
+This extension of 18th Place S would convert the existing S 336th Street/18th Avenue S intersection from a three-legged intersection to a four-legged intersection.
 This new S 336th Street/18th Place S Extension intersection would be a TWSC intersection with access for left-in, left-out, right-in, and right-out.
 Also, 21st Avenue S would be extended to S 344th Street.
 Development of the Preferred Alternative would not preclude extension of 20th Avenue S from S 341st Place to S 344th Street by the city of Federal Way (described above under the No-Build Alternative).

 To develop traffic volumes for the Preferred Alternative, existing trips from properties that would be acquired were removed and existing trips that would be rerouted due to changes in the roadway network were rerouted to other intersections or intersection movements.
 Existing trips from properties that would be acquired were estimated based on existing land uses and estimated trip generation and were confirmed with existing intersection volumes.
-After removing the existing trips from properties that would be acquired, the majority of the remaining trips that currently use 20th Avenue S are assumed to travel to and from Ellenos Yogurt.
-It is assumed that existing trips that currently travel to and from Ellenos Yogurt from north of the site would use SR 99 instead of the new 18th Place S Extension due to the character and speed of SR 99.
-This assumption is conservative and represents worst case for traffic along SR 99.
-The existing trips from properties that would be acquired are shown in Figure G1.4-7, and the existing trips that would be rerouted due to changes in the roadway network are shown in Figure G1.4-8.

-The peak hour vehicle trips generated by the Preferred Alternative OMF facility, as described in Section 4.2.1.1 and shown in Table G1.4-8, were then assigned to study area roadways and intersections based on existing travel patterns and are summarized in Figure G1.4-9.
+The peak hour vehicle trips generated by the Preferred Alternative OMF facility, as described in 4.2.1.1 and shown in Table G1.4-7, were then assigned to study area roadways and intersections based on existing travel patterns and are summarized in Figure G1.4-7.

 As discussed under the No-Build Alternative, traffic volumes are forecast to increase throughout the study area during both the 2042 AM and PM peak hours as a result of planned population and employment growth by the local jurisdictions.
-Figure G1.4-10 shows the forecast 2042 AM and PM peak hour turning movements under the Preferred Alternative.
+Figure G1.4-8 show the forecast 2042 AM and PM peak hour turning movements under the Preferred Alternative.